 I feel like the kayak stays on course as I am paddling and have no complaints about tracking.

-Thanks to its sharp bow and wide hull, the Wilderness Systems Tarpon 120 kayak tracking is excellent.
+The Wilderness Systems Tarpon 120 kayak tracking is excellent thanks to its sharp bow and wide hull.
 This makes it easy to keep your course, even in windy or choppy conditions.

 Kayak stability is critical when you are shopping for a new boat.
 If you are new to paddling, you want a stable boat to gain confidence.
 If you are a kayak angler, you want a stable boat to cast and reel fish.

 The Tarpon 120 is also stable and forgiving, making it an excellent choice for beginners or advanced paddlers.
-Thanks to a fairly flat hull design, the kayak has excellent primary stability and very good secondary stability (when leaning on edge).
+Thanks to a fairly flat hull design, the kayak has excellent primary and secondary stability (when leaning on the edge).